manvirgrewal/nudge/README.md

  - npm start (may have to update the mongodb URI within index.js (the mongodb atlas free tier cluster gets paused after a certain amount of time))

 2. open a new terminal and run the following:
- - npm install ngrok -g
+ - npm install ngrok -g (may have to run it as sudo npm ... if ur OS permissions are different)
  - ngrok
  - copy the forwarding link and replace the one in ./frontend/api/linker.js